paochocom/PoE/readme.md

 ## Building and the frontend

 1. 'truffle develop` to start a test blockchain instance
 2. First run truffle compile, then truffle migrate.
+If ever you have an error when migrating, delete the 'build' folder and relaunch migration.
-3. Then run `npm run start` to build the app via webpack and serve it on http://localhost:8080
+3. Open a new terminal.
+Then run `npm run start` to build the app via webpack and serve it on http://localhost:3000

 ## How to Use
 Install and setup an account with Uport.
+It will be necessary for login.
-Login via Uport and you will end up on the dashboard.
+Login via Uport and you will end up on your dashboard.

-On the dashboard you will display all the documents associated with your ID, if ever you already uploaded some.
-If that's not the case you can start uploading your first document.
+1. The Dashboard
+It contains the list of all the proof you already uploaded to IPFS, and a form for submitting your proof of existence.
 Once uploaded the page refresh and show your document.
-You have a button next to each document to share / send the proof ot the document to someone.
-This will send a mail to the users with a link to the platform to validate the adress linked to that document.

-You can also verify who else did upload which document.
+2. Verify a proof
+This is the interface where you can validate the link between a proof and a user.
+By entering the hash of a document, it will show you which address is linked to that document

+3. Tag Search engine
+This is the interface where you can browse on all the proof submited by tag.
+You can search for a specific tag and the results will display.

 ## Common Errors